 After deducting a small monthly ‘margin’ to pay our costs, the remainder of your fund will be used for paying your salary and the other costs of your employment.
 You will be paid within 3 days of Competex Pro receiving the funds from the end-client or agent.

-Certain costs of employing you will be deducted from the fund and paid to the relevant authorities, as follows:
+Every time you are paid, certain costs of employing you will be deducted from the fund and paid to the relevant authorities, as follows:

-- Employer’s National Insurance (to HMRC)
+- Employer’s National Insurance (paid to HMRC)

-Certain expenses relating to you will be deducted from the fund and either paid out on your behalf or itemised separately on your payslip:
+Every time you are paid, certain expenses relating to you will be deducted from the fund and either paid out on your behalf or itemised separately on your payslip:

 Method of payment

 Payroll calculations are made using the HMRC tax tables for the week in which payment is made.
 The amount we pay to you will be made up of four component parts: